Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Finland has Euro as its official currency.
 The most common credit cards used in Finland are Visa, MasterCard and American Express.
 Since May 2019, Diner’s Club Card has not been a valid card for payments in Finland.
 Almost all payment cards in Finland have embedded chips and PIN codes to improve security.
 However, contactless card payments can be done up to 50 Euro without the need of PIN code.
 Finns don’t use checks and it is very difficult to find a bank accepting one.
 A good network of ATMs exists in all inhabited areas throughout Finland and contactless payment and mobile payment are highly used forms of payments.

 Finland’s telecommunications environment is one of the most advanced in Europe.
-In 2018, 92 percent of Finnish households used broadband and 89 percent had a mobile broadband connection.
+In 2021, 94 percent of Finnish households used broadband, and 93 percent had a mobile broadband connection.
 Reasonably priced and faultlessly functional broadband access is guaranteed by law to every person in the country, no matter how secluded area one lives.
-High-speed Internet connections are available at all business hotels and wireless broadband is offered for free in many places like shopping malls, airports, hotels and libraries.
+High-speed Internet connections are available at all business hotels and wireless broadband is offered for free in many places like shopping malls, airports, hotels, and libraries.
 The normal voltage in Finland is 220-240 volts.
 An adapter is needed because electric plugs differ from the ones used in the United States.
 Finland’s telephone country code is +358.

 Voice communication services have largely moved to mobile networks in Finland.
 Today, broadband connections for data and mobile services have widely replaced fixed telephone and network connections.

-Finland has 26 airports.
-Seasonal direct flights are available from Helsinki-Vantaa airport to Chicago, Miami, Los Angeles and San Francisco and all year-round to New York City.
+Finland has 24 airports.
+Finnair, the national airline, offers seasonal direct flights from Helsinki-Vantaa airport to Chicago, Miami, Los Angeles, San Francisco and around-the-year flights to New York City (JFK).
+In 2022, Finnair launched two new seasonal flights to Dallas and Seattle.
 In Finland public transportation is generally efficient, reliable, safe, and on time.
 All major cities have a network of buses.
 Helsinki has a comprehensive network of trains, buses, trams, and underground rail.
 Taxis are regulated by the government in terms of metered fares.
-Car share rides, like Uber, are used in bigger cities like Helsinki, Turku and Tampere.
-Long distance public transport, operated by bus and train, is modern, safe, comfortable and punctual, with routes all over the country.
+Car share rides, like Uber, are used in bigger cities like Helsinki, Turku, and Tampere.
+Long distance public transport, operated by bus and train, is modern, safe, comfortable, and punctual, with routes all over the country.
 Road transport in Finland is the most popular method of transportation particularly in the rural parts of the country.

 In Finland, medical facilities and their staff are as a rule excellent and are widely available for emergency services.
 If you are temporarily visiting Finland and you require immediate emergency assistance, you may visit the local medical centers first-aid station (“Ensiapuasema” in Finnish).
 Usually the first-aid station is located at the district hospital, where it is possible to provide a full range of services, as needed.
 Patients should be prepared to present their passports and English is commonly spoken by Finnish medical personnel.
 In case of a medical emergency, use the emergency telephone number 112 (equivalent to “911” in the United States) to contact the appropriate emergency service and ambulance.
 Needed prescriptions are dispensed at the hospital or given as an electronic note to nearest pharmacy (“Apteekki” in Finnish.)
 Most pharmacies are open during normal shopping hours, but major cities have 24-hour pharmacies.

 Travelers with special medical needs should consult with their personal physician and take appropriate precautions, including bringing adequate supplies of necessary medication.
-Medicines may be brought into the country, as long as they are intended for the traveler’s personal use.
+Medicines may be brought into the country if they are intended for the traveler’s personal use.

 For more detailed information, please contact the Finnish Embassy in Washington D.C. firstname.lastname@example.org